 - Sonoma Chicken Salad Sandwiches

-- 1 pound lean ground beef
+- 1 pound lean or extra-lean ground beef

 - 1 egg